TobiaszCudnik/asyncmachine/Readme.md

 # Features

 - always synchronous state
-- - transition can cancel a change of the state
+-- transition can cancel a change of the state
-- states definitions (relations) in OO manner
+- states definitions in OO manner
-- - blocks, implies, requires, depends
+- state relations: blocks, implies, requires, depends
-- transitions definitions in OO manner
-- - ::A_enter, ::A_B, ::any_A, etc
+- transitions transitions (mnethods) in OO manner (prototype-level) -- ::A_enter, ::A_B, ::any_A, etc
-- Event Emitter with namespaces
+- transitions exposed as an event emitter
+-- with sub events (superEvent.subEvent)
-- promises for deferred state changes
+- promises support for deferred state changes (multiplexing)
+- mixin support
+- written in TypeScript
-- lots of tests
+- lots of tests (in Coffee)

 ## Order of a transition:
 - STATE1_exit